hero image

 Biography

-Matthew Lyle received his PhD in Management from the University of Toronto, in 2013.
+Matthew Lyle received his PhD in Management from the University of Toronto.
 He also holds a PhD in Mathematical Finance from the University of Calgary.
 Before joining the faculty at Emory in 2022, Dr. Lyle was an Associate Professor at the Kellogg School of Management at Northwestern University.
 Dr. Lyle’s research interests are in valuation and value investing and, more broadly, how to connect fundamental analysis with quantitative analysis and machine learning for prediction and decision-making.
 Dr. Lyle serves as an Editor for Contemporary Accounting Research and as an editorial board member for The Accounting Review.

 Education (5)